rhymeas/TravelBlogr/docs/architecture/IMPLEMENTATION_GUIDE.md

   "tips": ["Tip 1", "Tip 2"]
 }

-Generate a realistic, well-paced itinerary that maximizes the experience while respecting the constraints.
+Generate a realistic, well-paced plan that maximizes the experience while respecting the constraints.
 `
   }
 }